ironbar/arc25/docs/03_State_of_the_art.md

 - They use [sglang](https://github.com/sgl-project/sglang) for inference
 - By looking at the code it seems that they use `temperature=1.0` for inference

+I believe this paper is in the right direction.
+It uses code, hindsight relabelling and combines search and learning.
+Why it does not solve ARC?

+- Maybe a tighter integration between search and learning is needed, a more integral approach.
+- Using a DSL could also have a big effect, but probably not enough to solve ARC

 ### [CodeIt: Self-Improving Language Models with Prioritized Hindsight Replay](https://arxiv.org/abs/2402.04858)

 This is a very interesting paper that uses code and hindsight experience replay.
 They use [Hodel's DSL](https://github.com/michaelhodel/re-arc) as a start point but they apply mutation to augment the tasks.